aaronpickard/JENGA/README.md

 ## path_to_wall.py
 In this file, is a plan for a path to construct a structure (at this point the structure is a simple wall).

-I was able to implement a path plan that was reasonably efficient, but for reasons of compatibility with the hardware, not nearly as efficient as anything along the lines of what Correll, et al. suggest in their 2013 paper "Assembly Path Planning for Stable Robotic Construction" (http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.1013.2520&rep=rep1&type=pdf).
+Project JENGA implements a path plan that works and may be reasonably efficient, but for reasons of compatibility with the hardware, not nearly as efficient as anything along the lines of what Correll, et al. suggest in their 2013 paper "Assembly Path Planning for Stable Robotic Construction" (http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.1013.2520&rep=rep1&type=pdf).
 This is a key place where the architecture could be improved upon.
 The inputs for the code and the helper function are implemented in the Fancy(object) class.

 Efficiency is considered here to be measured in the number of lines of instructions of G-Code given to the base station controllers.
 It is measured in this way with the goal of minimizing system power requirements.
 It competes against the desire to have small motor step sizes, due to the desire to not stress the hardware, and the need to have precision in placement location.